Cameo™ Installation Skill Builder – Episode 7

 Corner posts:

-If corner brackets are uneven or misaligned, the tension shift becomes visible immediately.
+If Corner Post Insulators are uneven or misaligned, the tension shift becomes visible immediately.

-This step ensures your fence wraps cleanly and maintains professional appearance.
+***This step ensures your fence runs neatly and maintains a professional appearance.

 Tools Required